Exploring How Cache Memory Really Works

 When we successfully store and fetch a cache line we call it a cache hit, otherwise it is a cache miss.
 As cache-aware programmers, we should try to increase cache hits and avoid cache misses.

-My older Intel laptop has a cache line size of 64 bytes while the newer M2 Pro laptop has a cache line size of 128 bytes.
+Keep in mind that different processor microarchitectures specify different sizes for their cache lines.
 This cache line size (or cache block size) is the unit of data transferred to and from the main memory.
 It significantly impacts how effectively the CPU interacts with the memory subsystem.
 With larger cache lines, you can exploit the spatial locality (proximity) of your data more effectively.

 cache memory layout